tmansuroglu/Foodcheck/ISSUES.md

 -   error throwing problem on register
 -   ask louis about bad practices in the code, bug prone codes
 -   should logout be a component?
 -   almost everything is being done inside components, not container. is it bad?
 -   add profile button
+-   uid and docid are same. is it a problem?
+-   structure of diet data is inconvenient.
+-   there is memory leak.
+-   manage diet is too stacked, seperate it to components.